rssnyder/discord-stock-ticker/README.md

 Don't see a stock or crypto that you need?
 Open a github issue or join our discord server to use the broker bot!

 ![Ticker creation bot](https://s3.cloud.rileysnyder.org/public/assets/ticker-bot.png)

-WARNING: Due to an increase in usage, I am having to verify some bots.
-Discord is experiancing an influx in verification requests and thus there may be some bots that you are unable to add until the bot is verified.
-You can either try again later or join the discord to get alerted when these bots become requestable again.

 ### Stocks